basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

     riak_object.siblings = [max(riak_object.siblings, key=lm), ]
 ```

-Resolver functions can be registered either at the object level, as in
+In the Python client, resolver functions can be registered either at the
-this example:
+object level, as in this example:

 ```python
 bucket = client.bucket_type('siblings').bucket('users')